larisanti/transaction-forecasting-ml/README.md

 This project is a lab exercise completed during the Machine Learning Engineer Learning Path course.
 It demonstrates a sequence of BigQuery ML queries to build and evaluate a logistic regression model that predicts customer transactions based on website traffic data from Google Analytics.

-The project utilizes the `bigquery-public-data.google_analytics_sample` dataset to train and evaluate the model.
+The project utilizes the `google_analytics_sample` dataset to train and evaluate the model.
 The model uses features such as operating system, mobile device usage, country, and pageviews to predict whether a visitor will make a transaction.

 ## Workflow